Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Differential Privacy Analysis

 where

 is the Rényi divergence.
 Specially, for $\alpha = + \infty$, we have

-\end{defi} In the AirComp FL design, \zixiangbb{decoding the global model from the received signal can be regarded as a randomized mechanism on $\mathcal{D} = \bigcup_{k = 1}^K\mathcal{D}_k$, where $\mathcal{D}$ is the union of the local datesets of all the participated $K$ clients per learning round.
+\end{defi} In the AirComp FL design, \zixiangbb{decoding the global model from the received signal can be regarded as a randomized mechanism on \zixiangr{$\mathcal{D} = \bigcup_{k = 1}^M\mathcal{D}_k$}, where $\mathcal{D}$ is the union of the local datasets of all \zixiangr{$M$ clients throughout the whole FL task}.
 We denote this randomized mechanism as